ohmyshake/programming-tutorial/book/intro.md

 ```

 :::{admonition} Admonition
-There is no guarantees of correctness and if you spot an error or a doubtful statement, kindly let me know by writing comments on each parts.
+There is no guarantees of correctness and if you spot an error or a doubtful statement, kindly let me know.
 :::

 The main content of the notebook as follows: